 The presentation of this Housing Production Plan represents another opportunity to showcase the issue of affordable housing, offering updated information on housing characteristics, trends and needs as well as proposed strategies to build community support for existing and new affordable housing initiatives.
-A public meeting occurred on June 22, 2023 as part of a Planning Board hearing to present the draft Housing Production Plan and obtain comments.
+A public meeting occurred on TBD? with presentations to the Planning Board and Board of Selectmen to obtain their questions and comments and also hear from the community.